-Evaluation and monitoring of the collective worship takes place every half term by members of staff, pupils and Canon June.
+Evaluation and monitoring of the collective worship takes place through a variety of methods including by members of staff, pupils and the RE Governor.
 We look to encourage a range of people to take part in the evaluation through thought bubbles although we are now trialling different types of evaluation.
+There are 4 reflections per week: Whole School Worship, Open The Book, Key Stage Worship and Class Worship.
+Reflections are done in Class Worship Big Books and through displays around school.

-The class which attends worship weekly at Church writes up a reflection of the week's worships.
-This is then passed on at the end of the week to the next class.
+The class which attends worship weekly at Church writes up a reflection of the week's worship into their Class Worship Book.
 This ensures that there is a record and reflection of all worships over the course of the academic year.

-Records of the collective worship themes, resources used, hymns sung and the format of the worship are kept by the RE & Worship Lead.
+Records of the collective worship themes, resources used, hymns sung, and the format of the worship are kept by the RE & Worship Lead.